tigattack/blog.tiga.tech/content/posts/new-car-bmw-335i-e92/index.md

 Hello.
 It's been a while since I last shared a car update, so I figured this is a well overdue post.

-I've been through another 3 cars since my last update, so let's start with a quick refresher before I begin rambling about my new purchase.
+I've been through another 3 cars since my last update, so let's start with a quick catch-up before I begin rambling about my new purchase.

-# Preamble
+# My Cars Since 2019

 In 2019, I wrote about my new VW Bora (Mk4 Jetta, for any readers from across the pond) after the unfortunate demise of my Mk4 Golf.
 You can read more about these two in the posts found in this site's [automotive category](/categories/automotive/).